General duties and responsibilities of editors

-1.1.
-Editors are be accountable for everything published in their journals.
-This means the editors
+1. Editors are accountable for everything published in their journals.
+This means the editors:

-1.8. always be willing to publish corrections, clarifications, retractions and apologies when needed.
+1.7. are always willing to publish corrections, clarifications, retractions and apologies when needed.

 Editors’ decisions to accept or reject a paper for publication are based on the paper’s importance, originality and clarity, and the study’s validity and its relevance to the remit of the journal.